anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 A manual sync was started from the device.

-This confirmed the Windows device could communicate with Intune MDM.

 ---

-## Intune Validation

-### Step 11: Verified Device in Windows Devices List
+### Step 10 - Verified device in Intune Windows devices list

 Opened: